Abergeledental/Abergeledental/src/index.md

   pride in the care we offer our patients.
 layout: layouts/home.html
 modalTitle: Teeth care tips
-modalTip: >-
-  All our Denplan and Private patients have a dentist on  call every weekend or Bank Holyday
+modalTip: All our Denplan and Private patients have a dentist on  call every weekend or Bank Holyday

-  Merry Christmas and a happy new year !
 ---